survivejs/maintenance-book/manuscript/packaging/01-where-to-start.md

 # Where to Start Packaging

 npm has become wildly popular for managing JavaScript packages.
 It started in the backend world but has since grown to include frontend libraries as well.
-Perhaps one of the reason for the proliferation of packages is that it can be difficult to find exactly the package you need, so you end up making your own.
+One cause for the proliferation of packages is that it can be difficult to find exactly the package you need, so you end up making your own.

-This situation is somewhat alleviated by the arrival of [npms](https://npms.io/) and similar solutions, but it still exists.
+This situation is somewhat alleviated by the arrival of [npms](https://npms.io/) and similar services, but it still exists.
 One problem with developing your own package is that then you have something to maintain.
 Unless it's your core business or something you like to do, this can become a problem.

 ![Module counts in package managers based on modulecounts.com](images/module-counts.png)